How to Paint a Ceiling, Toronto Painter''s DIY Guide

 What's the right paint and finish for ceilings?

 Dead flat white ceiling paint, every time.
-The whole reason flat works is that it doesn't reflect any light, and a ceiling that doesn't reflect light hides every drywall seam, roller mark, and patch underneath.
+Flat works because it doesn't reflect any light, so the drywall seams, roller marks, and patches underneath stay hidden.
 The moment you introduce any sheen (eggshell, satin, semi-gloss), side light from the windows turns every imperfection into a visible shadow.
-No exceptions on standard ceilings.
+MPI Architectural Painting Specification 53 lists interior flat latex as the standard system for residential ceilings (MPI, 2024).

 Here's how the common options stack up for a typical Toronto interior: